broakes13/GettingandCleaningData-Project/README.md

 # GettingandCleaningData-Project

-Readme, explaining the analysis files
+Readme, explaining the how the script works and the code book describing the variables.